 After 3 days I just installed Awesome and went from there.
 Unity provides me absolutely nothing that I want that Awesome doesn't.
 The only thing it does for me is get in the way.

->Those developers are very unlikely to find Gnome 3 or Unity too constraining for their tastes
+On every conference I go, I see tons of Macs.
+Those developers are very unlikely to find Gnome 3 or Unity too constraining for their tastes.

 The problem is that most of those developers have already left Linux and would be unwilling to switch either because of the hardware they like or the Mac app ecosystem or toolchain they use (for example iOS development).
 I doubt a significant percentage would come back even with a better Linux.